JoyZadan/paleo-recipes/README.md

 * Clean and themed presentation of recipe details
 * Intuitive App navigation
 * Fresh-looking, appetising and themed use of images across the App
-* Use off Defensive Programming to Safeguard Logged In Users (Members and Superadmin) about any unintended result of their actions
+* Use of Defensive Programming to Safeguard Logged In Users (Members and Superadmin) about any unintended result of their actions

 ## Structure
 ### Topology Diagrams